 Assessment methods include submitted coursework such as essays, projects or reports.
 There are no timed written examinations.

-The Department of English, Linguistics and Cultural Studies at the University of Westminster boasts a long established research culture in linguistics, with international reputation in the fields of creole linguistics, phonetics and syntax.
+The Department of English, Linguistics and Cultural Studies at the University of Westminster boasts a long established research culture in linguistics, with an international reputation in the fields of creole linguistics, phonetics and syntax.
 More recently, the Department has also developed the English language and creative writing areas, appointing internationally renowned experts in these fields.
 Work on the English language focuses broadly on its history, its presence worldwide, multilingualism, stylistics, discourse analysis, semantics, translation and TESOL.

 The English Language and Linguistics MA will provide you with sophisticated analytical skills and a widely applicable knowledge base, which will enable you to study at MPhil or PhD levels with a view to pursuing an academic career.
 The course is also particularly relevant to teaching English as a first or foreign language, and to a range of professions involving language and communication.